-- prices not freely available provided upon demand by the arrangers or pricing services, or prices provided by an external agency that are freely available but where the market on which the assets are traded is not always active; - internal models that maximise the use of observable market data to measure financial assets.
+- Prices not freely available that are provided on demand by arrangers or pricing services, or prices provided by an external agency that are freely available but where the market on which the assets are traded is not always active. - internal models that maximise the use of observable market data to measure financial assets.